 St. Bonaventure partners with the Cattaraugus County Campus of Jamestown Community College to offer a blended campus program in which students earn an Associate's of Applied Science in Nursing from JCC and a Bachelor of Science in Nursing from St. Bonaventure in four years.

-You will earn your associate degree from JCC after your third year, allowing you to begin entry-level practice at that time, while completing their fourth year of studies.
+You will earn your associate degree from JCC after your third year, allowing you to begin entry-level practice at that time, while completing your fourth year of studies.

 Learn more about the Dual Degree Nursing Program.